nnirror/wax/README.md

 Multiplies `signal 1` and `signal 2`.

 ## tri
 Generates a triangle wave between -1 and 1, oscillating at `frequency (hz)` and with configurable `pulsewidth`.
+The phase of the triangle wave can be modified at signal-rate with `phase`,which will be added to the `frequency (hz)` parameter.

 ## toggle
 Outputs a 0 when the button is `off` and outputs a 1 when the button is `on`.
 Click the button to switch states.